-The use of multiple learning methods is a common feature of strategic management that may, through providing education complementary learning situations, appear to be an attractive aspect of course design as may locating student learning in real life work situations.
-However the evidence of the survey reported above implies that neither principle necessarily forms a basis for a successful course.
-Redundancy can occur between learning methods with certain exercises providing an overall more successful learning experience.
-The time consuming process of developing and operating action learning situations may not be justified by the perceptions of the students involved.
-A business simulation, requiring the use of few educational resources, can provide a more highly rated learning experience than that available through the use of either case or consultancy projects.
+The use of multiple learning methods is a common feature of strategic management education in Hong Kong.
+It provides complementary learning situations, appears to be an attractive aspect of course design and provides student to learn in real life work situations.
+In addition, the evidence of the survey reported here in Hong Kong also implies that neither principle necessarily forms a basis for a successful course.
+In fact, redundancy can occur between learning methods with certain exercises providing an overall more successful learning experience.
+The time consuming process of developing and operating action learning situations may not be justified by the perceptions of the students involved as students in Hong Kong tend to be a bit passive.
+A business simulation, which use few educational resources, can provide a more highly rated learning experience than that available through the use of either the case method or consultancy projects.

-APPENDIX QUESTIONNAIRE ITEMS
+APPENDIX

-- 1 Acquire new knowledge about business and management - 2 Gain a top management perspective on the operation of an organization - 3 Integrate learning from functional areas (Accounting, Finance, Strategy, Marketing, etc) - 4 Increase ability to identify problems - 5 Increase ability to solve practical problems - 6 Learn how to make decisions on the basis of incomplete information - 7 Add to understanding of how to seek and use information for problem solving - 8 Increase competence for planning business operations - 9 Increase ability to implement your decisions - 10 Increase confidence in ability to work independently - 11 Become more aware of own feelings and beliefs - 12 Become more aware of the feelings and beliefs of others - 13 Add to ability to provide meaningful feedback to team members - 14 Motivate people who work with you - 15 Learn to help people resolve conflicts - 16 Increase ability to communicate clearly and effectively with peers - 17 Increase effectiveness as a participant in group problem solving - 18 Learn something important about yourself as a manager - 19 Experiment with new behaviour - 20 Learn new behaviour
+QUESTIONNAIRE ITEMS

-- 21 The exercise added a lot of realism to the strategic management course - 22 Clarified your career interests
+- 1 Acquire new knowledge about business and management - 2 Gain a top management perspective on the operation of an organization - 3 Integrate learning from functional areas (Accounting, Finance, Strategy, Marketing, etc) - 4 Increase ability to identify problems - 5 Increase ability to solve practical problems - 6 Learn how to make decisions on the basis of incomplete information - 7 Add to understanding of how to seek and use information for problem solving - 8 Increase competence for planning business operations - 9 Increase ability to implement your decisions - 10 Increase confidence in ability to work independently - 11 Become more aware of own feelings and beliefs - 12 Become more aware of the feelings and beliefs of others - 13 Add to ability to provide meaningful feedback to team members - 14 Motivate people who work with you - 15 Learn to help people resolve conflicts - 16 Increase ability to communicate clearly and effectively with peers - 17 Increase effectiveness as a participant in group problem solving - 18 Learn something important about yourself as a manager - 19 Experiment with new behaviour - 20 Learn new behaviour - 21 The exercise added a lot of realism to the strategic management course - 22 Clarified your career interests